-In order to provide our customers with the most secure experience possible, we’re planning to cease support for web browsers using TLS versions 1.0 and 1.1 (mainly used by older browser versions).
+In order to provide our customers with the most secure experience possible, we have now ceased support for web browsers using TLS versions 1.0 and 1.1 (mainly used by older browser versions).

 What is TLS?

 TLS, or Transport Layer Security, is a cryptographic protocol that provides secure communications over the internet.
 It’s used to secure all communications between FreeAgent and your web browser.
-TLS versions earlier than 1.2 have known vulnerabilities and are no longer deemed to be secure, so as part of continually improving FreeAgent, we’ll be ceasing support from 1st August 2018 for TLS versions earlier than 1.2.
+TLS versions earlier than 1.2 have known vulnerabilities and are no longer deemed to be secure, so as part of continually improving FreeAgent, we ceased support from 1st August 2018 for TLS versions earlier than 1.2.

 What do I need to do?